Miccighel/MichaelSoprano/content/post/social-computing_2020-2024/index.md

 ### Contribution

-I contribute to the course by providing a lecture on Crowd_Frame, a framework I developed for the design and deployment of crowdsourcing tasks (2 hours).
+I contributed to the course by providing a lecture on Crowd_Frame, a framework I developed for the design and deployment of crowdsourcing tasks (2 hours).
 The course is conducted in Italian.

 - **Lesson 4-5**: Crowd_Frame: in-class activity